Briciomattoss/Briciomattoss/README.md

 ##

 ### 📊 About Me
 Hi!
-I'm **Fabrício Matos De Sousa**, a passionate developer and student of **Analysis and Systems Development** currently in my second semester.
+I'm **Fabrício Matos De Sousa**, a passionate developer and student of **Analysis and Systems Development**, currently in my second semester.
+I work in the **data analysis** field, specializing in the **creation of management dashboards**, **data visualization**, and **data cross-referencing** to support strategic decision-making.
-I'm focused on **back-end development**, but also working on **data analysis projects** to gain broader experience and understanding of systems.
+I'm focused on **back-end development**, always aiming to connect systems and data with efficiency.
-I'm always open to learning and collaborating on exciting tech opportunities.
+Open to learning, collaborating, and improving every day.

 ##